HEMA-New-Zealand/HEMA-New-Zealand-Public-Documents/Draft Policies/constitution/constitution.md

 3. If the respondent is the **Society**, an **Officer** may exercise the right on behalf of the **Society**.

-4. Without limiting the manner in which a respondent may be given a right to be heard, a respondent must be taken to have been given the right if—
+4. Without limiting the manner in which a respondent may be given a right to be heard, a respondent must be taken to have been given the right if:

 5. the respondent is fairly advised of all allegations concerning the respondent, with sufficient details and time given to enable the respondent to prepare a response; and